 Following the impact of the Covid pandemic, many churches are reappraising their ministry and mission.
 Some have seen growth in numbers, others have witnessed significant loss.
 Some churches have served their local communities in vital and creative ways.
 Others have fallen out of relationship with their neighbours.
 For some there is real anxiety about the future.

-Earlier in March this year, Churches Together in England was asked to bring together a wide variety of denominations to reflect, think and discuss together what kind of questions the church needs to ask of itself.
+Earlier in March 2021, Churches Together in England was asked to bring together a wide variety of denominations to reflect, think and discuss together what kind of questions the church needs to ask of itself.

 Over a relatively short period during the summer of 2021, we gathered theologians and practitioners from a wide variety of our then 51 Member Churches, and asked them what the most important questions were that needed our attention in the post-Covid era.
 Churches involved included Baptists, Methodists, Roman Catholics, Anglicans, Quakers, The United Reformed Church, Greek Orthodox, The Redeemed Christian Church of God, Ground Level Network, Churches in Communities International and others (a full list of participants can be found on pages 4-6 of the project’s Introduction document).

 Reflecting together as churches